map588/pic-hamming-codes/README.md

 ## Project Overview

 This project implements a 4x4 LED grid game where players must identify and correct single-bit errors in transmitted data using parity bits.
 The system displays random data with intentional errors, and players use buttons to select and correct the flipped bit.

+I was inspired to do make the project by [this excellant video](https://youtu.be/wTJI_WuZSwE?si=To3kZnW4QarjRsSB) by 3Blue1Brown on youtube.
+Its really good, you should go watch it, its way better than my boring assembly code.

 ### Key Features
 - 4x4 LED matrix displaying random data patterns